elastos/Elastos/Carrier/README.md

 ```

 Enter the 'build' folder.

 ```shell
 $ cd build
 ```

 Create a new folder with the target platform name, then change directory.

 ```shell
 $ mkdir pi
 $ cd pi
 ```

-Generate the Makefile in the current directory:<br/>
+Generate the Makefile in the current directory:

-Note: Please see custom options below.
+*Note: Please see custom options below.*

 ```shell
 $ cmake ../..
 ```

 ***
 Optional (Generate the Makefile): To be able to build a distribution with a specific build type **Debug/Release**, as well as with customized install location of distributions, run the following commands:
 ```shell